Laurence Swain MBACP [Accred] UKRCP Counsellor/Psychotherapist

 I am very aware of how difficult it can be to make this first step in seeking outside help.
 I specialise in working with low self-esteem, depression, low mood, anxiety, worry, stress, panic disorder, loss of confidence and relationship issues.
 My belief, is that difficult life events, past or present, can often leave us feeling vulnerable, nervous, dissatisfied, lonely and unable to see any sense of purpose or meaning in our lives.

 I am a highly experienced 'integrative' counsellor/psychotherapist accredited by the BACP.
 As an integrative counsellor I have a broad understanding of most of the main therapeutic models.
 This means that I can tailor the therapy to suit the unique needs of each person by drawing on aspects and techniques from a number of different approaches.
 I often introduce Mindfulness training and practice into the work and I use CBT principles that will help you gain control over your negative thought processes.

-I firmly believe that by providing you with a safe, confidential and non-judgemental environment, we can work as a team, to begin to explore new pathways, consider new possibilities and help you develop new ways to manage your life more effectively.
+I firmly believe that by providing you with a safe, confidential and non-judgemental environment, we can work together to explore new possibilities, consider new perspectives and help you develop new ways to manage your life more effectively.

-When we both have a greater understanding and clearer awareness of the part we play in maintaining and keeping our problems going, we can then 'gradually' begin, at your pace, to make some positive present and long-term changes.
+When we both have a greater understanding and clearer awareness of how you are maintaining and keeping your problems going, we can then 'gradually' begin, at your pace, to make some positive present and long-term changes.